AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A note has been added to recommend avoiding blank spaces in the ID field of deliveries.
 [Read more](../../channels/using/creating-an-email.md)

+Information has been added in the **[!UICONTROL Extract file]** workflow activity page on to extract data to a CSV file with a specific encoding.
+[Read more](../../automating/using/extract-file.md)

 ## Release 22.3 - Fall/Winter 2022 {#release-22-3}

 Release notes for Campaign Standard 22.3 Fall/Winter release have been published.
 [Read more](release-notes.md)